+Our Economics with Data Science degree allows you to tackle some of today’s economic problems using big data.
 Data science in economics teaches programming, artificial intelligence and machine learning.
-Develop the skills to analyse economic problems, apply theory to real-world economic situations, and exploit big data to guide your economic decisions in any sector, whether it’s finance, government, entertainment or industry.
-Apply your skills to tackle some of today’s economic problems with big data.
+You will develop the skills to analyse economic problems, apply theory to real-world economic situations, and exploit big data to guide your economic decisions in any sector, whether it’s finance, government, entertainment or industry.

 As a Kent Economics student, you develop the skills to analyse and discuss crucial areas such as poverty and economic growth, developing economies, environmental protection, and financial and monetary crises.
 You also consider the dilemmas facing households, firms and governments, such as the provision of education, roles of labour markets and regulation of markets.
 You are challenged to contribute and defend your own theories and solutions.